Need more info? Visit the Information Systems and Technology website.

 Students will study the process of formulating business objectives, data selection, preparation, and partition to successfully design, build, evaluate, and implement predictive models for a variety of practical business applications.
 Topics include a variety of predictive models such as classification, decision trees, machine learning, supervised and unsupervised learning.
 Prerequisite: MATH 342 with a C or better, or permission of the instructor.
 Recommended: DA 460.

 This course introduces a quantitatively oriented view of marketing strategy and provides tools and methods to leverage data to inform marketing strategies.
 Topics may include a variety of marketing analytics strategic models and metrics such as competitive analysis, segmentation, targeting and positioning.
 The focus will be on real world examples from a variety of sources and using statistical software.
 Prerequisite: DA 310 with a C or better, or permission of the instructor.

 This course introduces modern software and programming languages for effective data analysis, such as R and Python.
 Students will learn how to configure software environment, apply programming concepts, build statistical models, and write code to analyze data sets.
-Prerequisite: BA 240 or DA 310 with a C or better, and admission into BAS Data Analytics program, or permission of instructor.
+Prerequisite: Admission into BAS Data Analytics program and BA 240 with a C or better and PROG 108 with a C or better, or permission of instructor.

 In this integrative learning course, students will engage in planning, designing, implementing and presenting a project demonstrating the attainment of business analytics program learning outcomes, as well as professional competencies and career readiness.
 Prerequisite: DA 420 with a C or better, or permission of instructor.